JoHae/de.htwg.sa.highscores/README.md

 Requests:

+GET  ->  show website with highscores

 GET  ->  get all highscores as json

+		urltoServer/getHighscores

 		{"result":
 			[